Copp31/Code-parts/README.md

 #### :one: Step 1 : variable name <a name="variable"></a>

 The name of the .js test needs to be the same as the .txt script.
 The **classNameString** is the name of your .txt and .js file.
-The class name also needs to be the same.
+That means that it needs to start with a **capital letter**.

-The function **type** needs to be a string and the same name as the folder.
+The function **type** needs to be the same name as the folder.
 It's essential because the path is related to it.

+ClassNameString and type are both strings.

 ```
 let type = "dev";